Visit Anvil Rock Lookout and the Wind Eroded Cave

 Anvil Rock is a characteristic lookout point in the Blackheath area of the Blue Mountains, where visitors can enjoy incredible 360-degree Grose Valley views.

-Nearby Wind Eroded Cave is a unique rock formation shaped like a wave-like overhang created by wind erosion, and is also a must-visit.
+Nearby Wind Eroded Cave is a unique rock formation shaped like a wave-like overhang created by wind erosion.

 How to Get There

 To get to Anvil Rock, turn into Hat Hill Road in Blackheath.
-Stay on this road until it evolves into Perrys Lookdown Road, which is unsealed.
+Stay on this road until it evolves into Perrys Lookdown Road.

-The below map will give you an idea of where the two sights are located:
+The map below gives you an idea of where those two sights are located.

 Map of Anvil Rock and Wind Eroded Cave